nrfconnect/sdk-nrf/scripts/nrf_profiler/readme.txt

-Nordic profiler is host application used to receive data through Nordic profiler protocol and process it.
+Nordic nrf_profiler is host application used to receive data through Nordic nrf_profiler protocol and process it.

 Usage: